 There are many treatment options available for those patients that suffer from prescription drug addiction.
 Rehabilitation can help restore one’s quality of life to what it was before being disrupted by an addiction to medications.
 There are treatment methods to tailor to every lifestyle, but one of the most effective is general inpatient treatment.
 With constant supervision and support, personal accountability is enhanced compared to sticking to one’s goals at home.
 There is also diminished access to doctors, drug vendors or other sources that may provide medications.
 Seeking treatment in the presence of other addiction sufferers allows individuals to make bonds with those that can understand their battles.

 Although prescription medications are used as tools to overcome disease, they can become the cause of disorder as well.
 Addiction to medication is not uncommon, and it can occur even when patients use drugs for their intended purposes.
-When drug use becomes disruptive to healthy living, drug treatment methods are effective for overcoming the effects of prescription addiction.
+When drug use becomes disruptive to healthy living, drug treatment methods are effective in overcoming the effects of prescription drug addiction.